bennyrubin/bennyrubin.github.io/aboutme.md

 - Always looking for more opportunities to see the world

 ### Cooking
-- I love to cook and try new recipes!
+- I love to cook vegetarian food and try new recipes!
 Lately I have been experimenting with a lot of Indian cuisine

 ### Reading
 - I enjoy reading many genres of books including philosophy, history, novels, and sci-fi
 - My favorite books are The Unbearable lightness of Being, The 3 Body Problem, and A Gentleman In Moscow

-### Soccer
+### Sports
 - I have been playing soccer my whole life.
 Since quitting playing competitively in high school, I play pickup with my friends and intramural at school
+- In the summer, I wakeboard on the Severn River in Maryland

 ### Music
 - I love listening to all genres of music.
 In my free time, my current instrument of choice is the ukelele